hmans/miniplex/packages/core/README.md

 Entities are just **plain JavaScript objects**, and components are just **properties on those objects**.
 Component data can be **anything** you need, from primitive values to entire class instances, or even [entire reactive stores](https://github.com/hmans/statery).
 Miniplex puts developer experience first, and the most important way it does this is by making its usage feel as natural as possible in a JavaScript environment.

 Miniplex does not expect you to programmatically declare component types before using them; if you're using TypeScript, you can provide a type describing your entities and Miniplex will provide full edit- and compile-time type hints and safety.
+(Hint: you can even write some classes and use their instances as entities!)

 #### Miniplex does not have a built-in notion of systems

 Unlike the majority of ECS libraries, Miniplex does not have any built-in notion of systems, and does not perform any of its own scheduling.
-This is by design; your project will likely already have an opinion on how to schedule code execution, and instead of providing its own and potentially conflicting setup, Miniplex will neatly snuggle into the one you already have.
+This is by design; your project will likely already have an opinion on how to schedule code execution, informed by whatever framework you are using; instead of providing its own and potentially conflicting setup, Miniplex will neatly snuggle into the one you already have.

 Systems are extremely straight-forward: just write simple functions that operate on the Miniplex world, and run them in whatever fashion fits best to your project (`setInterval`, `requestAnimationFrame`, `useFrame`, your custom ticker implementation, and so on.)

 #### Archetypal Queries

-Entity queries are performed through **archetypal queries**, with individual queries indexing and holding a subset of your world's entities that have (or don't have) a specific set of components, and/or match a specific predicate.
+Entity queries are performed through **archetypal queries**, with individual queries indexing and holding a subset of your world's entities that have (or don't have) a specific set of components.

 #### Focus on Object Identities over numerical IDs

 Most interactions with Miniplex are using **object identity** to identify entities (instead of numerical IDs).
-Miniplex provides a lightweight mechanism to generate unique IDs for your entities, but it is entirely optional.
-In more complex projects that need stable entity IDs, the user is encouraged to implement their own ID generation and management.
+Miniplex provides an optional lightweight mechanism to generate unique IDs for your entities if you need them.
+In more complex projects that need stable entity IDs, especially when synchronizing entities across the network, the user is encouraged to implement their own ID generation and management.

 ## Installation